cloudify-cosmo/cloudify-rest-docs/source/includes/_blueprints.md

 -------- | ---- | -----------
 `application_file_name` | string | The main blueprint file name in the blueprint's archive.
 `blueprint_archive_url` | string | A URL the blueprint to be uploaded should be downloaded from by the manager.
+`visibility` | string | Optional parameter, defines who can see the blueprint (default: tenant).

+Valid visibility values are:
+* `private` - The resource is available to the user that created the resource, the tenant’s managers and the system’s admins.
+* `tenant` - The resource is available to all users in the current tenant.
+(Default value)
+* `global` - The resource is available to all users in all tenants across the manager.

 ### Response
 A `Blueprint` resource.